rioter00/MAGD487/ResumeAssignment.md

 ### 4. Bring the two job postings, answer sheet, and your two resumes to class.
 We will share our resumes in class and discuss strategies on making them more effective.

+* * *

+### Part Two: 100 Points

+### 1. Revisions and Updates
+Based on the feedback from instructor and peers, make appropriate changes to your resumes. - 70 points

+### 2. On a separate paper answer these questions, referencing both job postings - 30 points
+1. What changes did you make to your resumes?
+Why?
+2. How do the changes in your resumes help you appear as a better candidate?
+3.

+### 3. Bring the two job postings, original two resumes, and revised resumes to class.